github/docs/content/actions/learn-github-actions/variables.md

 In addition to runner environment variables, {% data variables.product.prodname_actions %} allows you to set and read `env` key values using contexts.
 Environment variables and contexts are intended for use at different points in the workflow.

 The `run` steps in a workflow, or in a referenced action, are processed by a runner.
 As a result, you can use runner environment variables here, using the appropriate syntax for the shell you are using on the runner - for example, `$NAME` for the bash shell on a Linux runner, or `$env:NAME` for PowerShell on a Windows runner.
-In most cases you can also use contexts, with the syntax `${{ CONTEXT.PROPERTY }}`, to access the same value.
+In most cases you can also use contexts, with the syntax {% raw %}`${{ CONTEXT.PROPERTY }}`{% endraw %}, to access the same value.
 The difference is that the context will be interpolated and replaced by a string before the job is sent to a runner.

 However, you cannot use runner environment variables in parts of a workflow that are processed by {% data variables.product.prodname_actions %} and are not sent to the runner.
 Instead, you must use contexts.
 For example, an `if` conditional, which determines whether a job or step is sent to the runner, is always processed by {% data variables.product.prodname_actions %}.
 You must therefore use a context in an `if` conditional statement to access the value of an variable.